prod3v3loper/generator-web3-dapp/.github/CONTRIBUTING.md

 * It allows you to submit more than one contribution in a single PR.
 * It allows us to identify what your contribution is about from the branch name.

-You will want to checkout the `master` branch locally before creating your new branch.
+You will want to checkout the `main` branch locally before creating your new branch.

 There are two types of branches: